University Ministry serves and nurtures the personal, spiritual,

 Ecumenically sensitive, we extend our Ministry to all Christians

-as well as to our bothers and sisters of the Jewish, Muslim, and
+as well as to our brothers and sisters of the Jewish, Muslim, and

 other faiths and welcome their own involvement in all our programs.